-1.4 Use of Sentencing Guidelines Manual in Effect on the Date of Sentencing
+1.4 Use of Sentencing Guidelines Manual in Effect on the Date of Plea or Verdict

-The sentencing court shall use the Sentencing Guidelines Manual in effect on the date that the defendant is sentenced.
-The 2005 Manual is effective on June 14, 2005.
-The amendments to the 2004 Manual, which are included in the 2005 Manual, are listed in Appendix J.
+The sentencing court shall use the Sentencing Guidelines Manual in effect on the date of plea or verdict, unless both parties otherwise agree to use the version in effect at the time of sentencing.
+The 2007 Manual is effective on November 1, 2007.
+The amendments to the 2006 Manual, which are included in the 2007 Manual, are listed in Appendix J.